Help! Is my machine safe?

 Stopping the engine of the machine when opening the access door is an example of a safety function.
 You then connect a safety level to this.
 You determine that level according to a number of aspects that are specified in the standards.
 An example: how often does the operator have to go to the robot?
 Is it necessary to change a product every hour, or does the operator only have to perform work around the robot once a day?
 But also consider the consequences if you do come into contact with the robot.
 Does the production line 'only' fail or does the operator run the risk of physical injury?
 This requires a different safety level.

 “How components must be connected also depends on the required safety level.
 When do you use two door contacts and when is one contact sufficient?
-All in all, it can be quite a complicated story that we, as fortop, would like to support, ”Gijs says finally.
+All in all, it can be quite a complicated story that we, as fortop, would like to support, ”Rutger says finally.
 "The added value of fortop is that we can not only deliver the product, but also have the knowledge to use it safely according to the standard."

-Gijs Korf | Technical product specialist
+Rutger Bruins | Technical product specialist

 close-video-button